ChannelMonitoringProject/ccrew/README.md

 Workloads are done using Celery which manages tasks Tasks could be long running tasks such as ingesting a stream of boat position reports from a websocket, scheduled ingestion tasks such as hourly weather report.
 They could also be reporting and alerting tasks such as daily weather forecast report, or priodict alert dispatch.

-The Celery application, defined in "ccrew/celery_app.py", runs in its own container, seperate from the frontend flask application. they communicate with eatchother using redis (in memory key/value database), this is defined in "config.py"
+The Celery application, defined in "ccrew/celery_app.py", runs in its own container, separate from the frontend flask application. they communicate with eatchother using redis (in memory key/value database), this is defined in "config.py"

 reports or periodic alerts and status updates